 Since the Mulikin is both and up and downhill trail we also put interior and exterior signs coming from the other direction, too.

-As we were putting up the last one we met up with someone walking his dog on Double Secret Probation.
+As we were putting up the last one we met up with someone walking his dog on the Unmarked and Unsanctioned Trail.
 That is a first!
 On rare occasions I have come across the loan hiker or shirtless, wandering priest on the Gussy Trail, but this is the first time I have seen a non mountain biking person on DSP.

 Saw some hoof prints on the Brody Road